mvdh7/pytzer/docs/modules/cfdicts.md

 ### Cation-anion interactions

 Functions to evaluate the *β* and *C* coefficients for interactions between cations and anions are contained within the `cfdict.bC` dict.
 The function for each specific interaction gets its own field within the dict.
-The fields are named as `<cation>-<anion>`, with the ionic names matching those described [for an input file](../io/#pytzeriogetmols).
+The fields are named as `<cation>-<anion>`, with the ionic names matching those described [for an input file](../io/#pytzeriogetmols) - see the page on [naming conventions](../../name-conventions) for a full description.
 Some examples:

 ```python
 cfdict.bC['Na-Cl'] = <Na-Cl interaction coefficients function>